Nawfal547/Javascript-Projects/README.md

 1. **Weather App** - A web application that fetches weather data from a public API and displays weather forecasts based on user input.
 2. **To-Do List** - A web application that allows users to store their tasks and delete tasks
+3. **Password Generator** - A web application that allows users to create strong 12 character passwords

 ## Technologies Used